• About

 Ragweed produces flower spikes 1 to 4 inches long.
 Ragweed’s small, petal-less flowers start green and become yellowish green.

-photo of ragweed growing
+photo of ragweed plants growing in late summer

 Goldenrod vs ragweed leaves

-The leaf shapes of goldenrod and ragweed are also very different: Goldenrod has lance-shaped leaves with pointed tips that attach individually to the stem.
+The leaf shapes of goldenrod vs ragweed are also very different: Goldenrod has lance-shaped leaves with pointed tips that attach individually to the stem.
 Ragweed, on the other hand, has deeply-lobed leaves that almost look like compound leaflets attaching together on a single stem.
-Compare the leaves of ragweed above to those of goldenrod below and you’ll see how easy is it to tell the difference between ragweed and goldenrod.

 Goldenrod leaves are 1 to 4 inches long.
 They radiate out from the central stems in an alternate pattern.